For more information on Blue Lake’s 2021 adjustments relating to COVID-19 health and safety precautions, visit

-Campers at Blue Lake Fine Arts Camp should arrive at camp ready to learn, eager to make new friends and have a great time.
+Campers at Blue Lake Fine Arts Camp should arrive at camp eager to learn, make new friends, and have a great time.
 The staff strives to create a sense of community among students through the cabin environment, unit activities, and daily camp life.
 Campers are expected to focus on their art by working hard during their classes, and to be kind, considerate, and respectful towards all campers, staff, and faculty.
 Campers are required to follow all camp rules, which are designed to reflect basic expectations of good citizenship that positively contribute to an inclusive community environment.
 As a part of enrollment, students are required to review and endorse a citizenship pledge that addresses behavior standards and expectations.

 Campers stay in bunk beds in a large, rustic, one room cabin with approximately ten new friends and one cabin counselor.
 Six cabins form a unit, which is supervised by a Unit Director.
 Rest room facilities, camp fire rings, picnic tables, clothes lines, recreation equipment, and refuse containers are located within each unit.
 Cabins are inspected for cleanliness each day by Unit Directors.
 The cleanest cabin of the unit receives a special honor on their last day at camp.

 Your Cabin Counselor

 Blue Lake’s counseling staff is comprised primarily of college students majoring in the arts and/or education.
 Of the 220 staff members, most are upperclassmen, some are graduate students, and many have been Blue Lake campers before.
 The counseling staff supervise campers throughout the day, including all meals, recreation, free-time, and evening activities.
 They also assist faculty with class preparation and plan group activities for students.
 All of our staff members strive 24 hours a day to make each camper’s experience fun, safe, worthwhile, and memorable.

 Who Else is Going to Camp?